Skip to main content

 !WrongSong chat command in Twitch chat

-!SongList chat command - Display the full list of queued songs
+!SongList chat command - Display the public music page

 !SongList chat command in Twitch chat